 The information held in the database is made available free of charge.
 However, the data are protected by copyright and we request that you be sure to cite the OECD as the source (OECD Indicators of Regulatory Policy and Governance (iREG)).
 Furthermore, to help us track the impact, we would appreciate receiving electronic copies of any papers that cite the database, to be sent to the following address: Christiane Arndt-Bascle.
 Any comments on the database are welcome and can be sent to: Christiane Arndt-Bascle.

-The content of the database was collected through the 2014 and 2017 Regulatory Indicators surveys.
-The Regulatory Policy division of the OECD Directorate for Public Governance conducted these surveys in the second semester of 2014 and 2017 respectively.
+The content of the database was collected through the 2014, 2017 and 2021 Regulatory Indicators surveys.
+The Regulatory Policy division of the OECD Directorate for Public Governance conducted these surveys in the second semester of 2014, 2017 and 2020 respectively.
 Responses were provided by delegates to the OECD Regulatory Policy Committee (RPC) and central government officials.
 The data covers practices on the national level that apply to all policy areas.
 The data for stakeholder engagement and RIA focus on the processes of developing regulations (both primary and subordinate) that are carried out by the executive branch of the national government, the data for ex post evaluation covers all national regulations regardless of whether they were initiated by parliament or the executive.
 The survey questionnaire has been developed in close co-operation with RPC delegates and members of the OECD Steering Group on Measuring Regulatory Performance.
 Survey answers underwent a verification process carried out by the OECD Secretariat in co-operation with delegates to the RPC in order to enhance data quality and ensure comparability of answers across countries and over time.